ligurio/swebok-v3/2_software_design.md

 interface.
 There are several important guidelines:

 - Limit the number of colors used.
-- Use color change to show the change of soft- ware status.
+- Use color change to show the change of software status.
 - Use color-coding to support the user’s task.
-- Use color-coding in a thoughtful and consis- tent way.
+- Use color-coding in a thoughtful and consistent way.
 - Use colors to facilitate access for people with color blindness or color deficiency (e.g., use the change of color saturation and color brightness, try to avoid blue and red combinations).